TomFranse/inventhor/documentation/architecture.md

 The application uses a comprehensive styling approach centered around the Material UI theme system:

-- **Theme Configuration**: Located in `src/theme/inventor_dark_theme.ts`, this is the central place for styling definitions
+- **Theme Configuration**:
+  - Located in `src/theme/inventor_theme.ts` with JSON configuration in `src/theme/Inventhor-material-theme.json`
+  - The theme supports both light and dark modes based on Material Design 3 guidelines
+  - Theme configuration follows Google's Material Design system with token-based design
+  - JSON source of truth for all color tokens to maintain consistency

 - **Component Styling**: Most component styling is defined in the theme's `components` property
 - **Global Styles**: Applied through the theme's `CssBaseline` component
 - **Minimal CSS**: A small amount of supplementary CSS in `styles.css` for utility classes and global resets
-- **Consistent Design Language**: The dark theme follows a cohesive color scheme with Inventor Blue (#2979FF) as the primary color
+- **Consistent Design Language**: Follows the Inventhor brand with gold (#FFD700) as the seed color for the Material Design 3 color system

 The styling system follows these principles:
+- Token-based design with Material Design 3 color system
 - Centralization of styles in the theme for consistent design
 - Use of MUI's sx prop for component-specific styling
 - Minimization of external CSS files and class names
 - Typed styling through TypeScript interfaces
 - Responsive design with proper breakpoints
-- Dark theme optimized for readability and aesthetics
+- Support for both light and dark themes with proper contrast ratios for accessibility
+- Theme tokens derived from the core brand seed color for harmony across the UI

 ### AI Chat Integration